Get Active

 Oregon Attorney General Dan Rayfield 503-378-4400

-1. It’s usually best to talk about only one topic each call, especially if you want the official to take specific action.
-Tell how the Trump-Musk-GOP actions are affecting you, your family, and community.
-It's best to use your own words.
+1. It’s usually best to focus on one topic per call — especially if you want the official to take specific action.
+Tell how the Trump-GOP actions are affecting you, your family, and community.
+Use your own words.

-2. Thank the official and staff if you like what they're doing.
+2. Thank the official/staff if you like what they're doing.

 3. Give your name and zip code so they know you're a constituent.
 Ask for a written response with the official’s position on the issue.

-4. Call or email daily or as often as you can during the week, about a different topic each time.
+4. Call or email as often as you can during the week (even daily).
+Choose one topic per call.

 ACTIVISM WITH COMMUNITY